SPECIAL FEATURE

 Bound in dark tan cloth, the 2003 edition of Adventures of Huckleberry Finn features volume number 8 and California on the spine .

-The 1988 Iowa-California edition of Adventures of Huckleberry Finn was published without benefit of access to the handwritten manuscript of the first half of the novel which was presumed lost.
+The 1988 Iowa-California edition of Adventures of Huckleberry Finn was published without benefit of access to the handwritten manuscript of the first half of the novel that was presumed lost.
 In 1988 the likelihood of recovery or finding the missing manuscript was unimaginable.
 However, in October 1990, the remarkable discovery of the missing first half of the Huckleberry Finn manuscript in the attic of Barbara Gluck Testa, a descendant of a Buffalo, New York librarian rendered all previous scholarly editions of the novel obsolete.
 However, it would be another eleven years after the discovery before details regarding the composition of the first half of the novel were published in the Mark Twain Library Edition in 2001.
 The Works edition followed in 2003 with the extensive textual analysis that had become a hallmark of the previous scholarly editions.

 Walter Blair, the original editor died in 1992.
 Editors for the revised edition were Victor Fischer and Lin Salamo with the assistance of Harriet Elinor Smith.
 The title page acknowledges the late Walter Blair whose previous research had been a foundation of the 1988 edition.
 Editorial work for the volume was supported in part by a grant from the National Endowment for the Humanities.
 The volume features the CSE seal on the copyright page.
 References to the Iowa-California partnership do not appear on the title pages and spine.